Bachelor of Arts and Bachelor of Science - Interdisciplinary Studies (IDS) Major, Individualized Integrative Studies (IIS)

 Requirements for Graduation

-Requirements for graduation include a minimum cumulative grade point average of 2.00 overall and in the major, 120 credit hours, which must include both a minimum of 30 credit hours overall and 12 credit hours of upper-level courses in the major program from Old Dominion University, completion of ENGL 110C, ENGL 211C or ENGL 221C or ENGL 231C, and the writing intensive (W) course in the major with a grade of C or better, and completion of Senior Assessment.
+Requirements for graduation at ODU include a minimum cumulative grade point average of 2.00 overall and in the major; 120 credit hours, which must include both a minimum of 30 upper-level credit hours overall, including 12 hours of upper-level courses in the major program from Old Dominion University; completion of ENGL 110C, ENGL 211C or ENGL 221C or ENGL 231C; a 3-credit upper-level writing intensive (W) course in the major with a grade of C or better; and completion of Senior Assessment.

 Linked B.A./B.S. in Interdisciplinary Studies - Individualized Integrative Studies and M.A. in Humanities

 The linked B.A./B.S. program in interdisciplinary studies-individualized integrative studies (IIS) and the M.A. in humanities makes it possible for exceptional students whose IIS major is humanities oriented to count up to 12 hours of graduate courses toward both an undergraduate and graduate degree.
-Students must earn a minimum of 150 credit hours (120 for the undergraduate degree and 30 for the graduate degree).
+Students must earn a minimum of 150 credit hours (120 discrete credit hours for the undergraduate degree and 30 discrete credit hours for the graduate degree).
 Please refer to the Humanities section of this Catalog for additional information on the linked program.

 INTERDISCIPLINARY STUDIES Courses